tjblackheart/andcli/README.md

     	Vault type (andotp, aegis, twofas)
   -v	Prints version info and exits
 ```

+## Implementing new vaults

+A usabe vault implementation for andcli is basically just an interface providing one function called `Entries()`.
+You just have to figure out the encryption of your app and you're done.
+Have a look at the [current implementations](internal/vaults) to see how this works.

+You can use the demo registration server implementation at [tools/srv](tools/srv) to quickly create some demo tokens for your vault.

+## ACK

 andcli was built with the awesome [Bubbletea](https://github.com/charmbracelet/bubbletea) library.